 Eli and Elmer Marner have been preparing the timbers for C. J. Swartzendruber's new barn the past few weeks.
-Jack Doolen has rented the Ned Sprat farm for next summer.
-John C. Gingerich, from Missouri, ia in our vicinity.
+Jack Deolen has rented the Ned Sprat

 Mr. S. F. Gingerich, from Indiana, is here visiting with his parents and friends.
-We are informed that he will give a talk at the West Union church,on New Year's night.
+We are informed that he will give a talk at the West Union church, on New Year's night.
 Everybody invited.
 Otto Gingerich sold his gasoline engine.
-Otto says he is going to drop out of the word sawing business.
+Otto says he is going to drop out of the wood sawing business.